Colorado 13-year-old makes her way as master pianist

 “I was very interested in music from a young age and whenever music came on, I was happy,” said Audrey, a 13-year-old from Erie.
 “I just fell in love with it the moment I started.”

 Audrey was only 3 years old when she had her first piano lesson.
-One of her first lessons was leaning “Mississippi Hop Frog.”
+One of her first lessons was learning “Mississippi Hop Frog.”

-“She thought it would be cute and creative to put her hoodie on backwards, and then she played with the hoodie on her face,” said Jennifer Haas, Audrey’s mother.
+“She thought it would be cute and creative to put her hoodie on backwards, and then she played with the hoodie on her face,” said Jennifer, Audrey’s mother.
 “I remember that as a parent, thinking, ‘Oh my, this is a blessing.'”

 Audrey is used to being the youngest performer in the room.
 She’s played for the National Repertory Orchestra in Breckenridge — twice.